This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-• 4-5 Garlic Cloves pressed
+• 4-5 Garlic Cloves, fresh, pressed or minced

-• 3 1/2 Cup Corn Fresh, canned or frozen
+• 3 1/2 Cups Corn, Fresh, canned or frozen

-• 1 Cup Black Beans drained and rinsed
+• 1 Cup Black Beans, drained and rinsed

-• 1 Large Red Bell Pepper diced
+• 1 Large Red Bell Pepper, diced

-• 1 Medium Sweet Onion finely diced
+• 1 Medium Sweet Onion, finely diced

 • 1/4 Cup Pickled Jalapeño

-• 1 Tsp Smoked Paprika
+• 1 teaspoon Smoked Paprika

 • 1 Cup Grated Cheddar Cheese